Moggach/primes_test/README.md

 - Separate out the logic contained within the `onSubmit()` function into different functions.
 This would enable better unit testing (see above).
 - Try to find a more efficient way of producing the multiplication table without nested arrays
 - Try to find a better way of displaying larger outputs onto the page.
 Right now they require the user to scroll/stretch the layout.
-- I could also try to implement a modified (or segmented) version of the Sieve of Eratosthenes.
+- I could also try to implement a version of the Sieve of Eratosthenes to check the primes.